habanoz/tech-feed/_posts/2024-10-05--llama3-scaling-laws.md

 ![Hoffmann-Scaling laws-Figure A3]({{site.baseurl}}/assets/images/hoffmann-scaling-laws-figure-1.png)

-Andrew Karpathy published a brilliant notebook[4] that uses Table A3, Approach 2 data to fit a line and make projections.
+Andrej Karpathy published a brilliant notebook[4] that uses Table A3, Approach 2 data to fit a line and make projections.
 Following code from [4] shows the trend line.

 ![Karpathy-Plot-Approach-2]({{site.baseurl}}/assets/images/karpath-approach-2-plot.png)